KimJinYeon/gelf-forwarder/README.md

 The message will be received, transformed, and forwarded to the specified OTLP endpoint.

 ## Contact
-For issues or feature requests, please open an issue on [GitHub](https://github.com/your-repo/gelf-forwarder/issues).
+For issues or feature requests, please open an issue here.